ietf-wg-cellar/flac-specification/flac.md

 ### Standard field names

-Except for the one defined in [section channel mask](#channel-mask), no standard field names are defined.
+Only one standard field name is defined; the channel mask field, in section channel mask [section channel mask](#channel-mask).
 In general, most FLAC playback devices and software recognize the following field names:

 - Title: name of the current work.
 - Artist: name of the artist generally responsible for the current work.
 For orchestral works, this is usually the composer; otherwise, it is often the performer.